Setup Raspberry PI Infrared Remote from terminal

 Wiring Diagram

-Following picture shows wiring diagram adopted:
+The following picture shows the wiring diagram adopted:

 RPI Infrared sensor wiring